Can Rapid Dispute Resolution From Verifi Help You Avoid Chargebacks?

 You need to carefully consider which rules you want to apply for those automatic refunds if you decide to take advantage of RDR.
 You can’t fight a dispute that has a legitimate basis in a criminal fraud or merchant error, so it’s best to refund these.
 This requires customized rule sets that are tailored to your unique needs as determined by your own transaction data.

 Even after entering the program, it would be wise to keep tabs on your refund rate.
-If you see refunds start to spike and exceed your comfort level, and you’re not in immediate risk of exceeding chargeback thresholds, then you should either refine your rules immediately.
+If you see refunds start to spike and exceed your comfort level, and you’re not in immediate risk of exceeding chargeback thresholds, you should refine your RDR rules.

 You could also consider working with a third-party to help make RDR work for you.
 The chargeback management experts at Chargebacks911® have decades of experience navigating complex industry regulations and practices.
 We can help you optimize your Visa Rapid Dispute Resolution rule sets to prevent chargebacks while avoiding unnecessary refunds.
 Want to learn how much you could save?
 Click below and get started today.